rmetzler/bliki/wiki/dev/webpack.md

 This setup allows me to run `webpack` on the CLI to compile my sources into a working app, or `webpack --watch` to leave Webpack running to recompile my app for me as I make changes to the sources.
 The application is written using the React framework, and uses both React's JSX syntax for components and many ES2105 language features that are unavailable in the browser.
 It also uses some APIs that are available in some browsers but not in others, and includes polyfills for those interfaces.

-You can see the un-annotated file [on Github](https://github.com/unreasonent/distant-shore-html5-client/blob/a273deb87823f4bea0d1407b9752cea5bf632730/webpack.config.js).
+You can see the un-annotated file [on Github](https://github.com/ojacobson/webpack-starter/blob/9722f2c873a956ad527947db49bbbe8ecdb4606c/webpack.config.js).

-    'use strict';
+    'use strict'

-    var path = require('path');
+    var path = require('path')
-    var keys = require('lodash.keys');
+    var keys = require('lodash.keys')

-I want to call this `require` out - I've used a similar pattern in the actual app code.
-Lodash, specifically, has capability bundles that are much smaller than the full Lodash codebase, and using them is exactly how I kept the 500kb library down to a reasonable size in my app.
+I want to call this `require` out - I've used a similar pattern in my actual app code.
+Lodash, specifically, has capability bundles that are much smaller than the full Lodash codebase.
+Using `var _ = require('lodash')` grows the bundle by 500kb or so, while this only adds about 30kb.

-    var webpack = require('webpack');
+    var webpack = require('webpack')
-    var HtmlWebpackPlugin = require('html-webpack-plugin');
+    var HtmlWebpackPlugin = require('html-webpack-plugin')
+    var ExtractTextPlugin = require("extract-text-webpack-plugin")

-    var thisPackage = require('./package.json');
+    var thisPackage = require('./package.json')

 We'll see where all of these requires get used later on.

     module.exports = {
       entry: {
-        app: ['babel-polyfill', 'whatwg-fetch', "app.js"],
+        app: ['app.less', 'app'],
         vendor: keys(thisPackage.dependencies),
       },

 Make two bundles:

-* One for application code (linked with various polyfills to provide ES6 features as if the app were running in a native ES6 environment).
+* One for application code and stylesheets.

 * One for “vendor” code, computed from `package.json`, so that app changes don't _always_ force every client to re-download all of React + Lodash + yada yada.
 In `package.json`, the `dependencies` key holds only dependencies that should appear in the vendor bundle.
-All other deps (including polyfill dependencies for the `app` entry point) appear in `devDependencies`, instead.
+All other deps appear in `devDependencies`, instead.
 Subverting the dependency conventions like this lets me specify the vendor bundle exactly once, rather than having to duplicate part of the dependency list here in `webpack.config.js`.

+    Because the dependencies are listed as entry point scripts, they will always be run when Webpack loads `vendor.[hash].js`.
+This makes the vendor bundle an appropriate place both for `require()`able modules and for polyfills that operate through side effects on `window` or other global objects.

-We actually invent a third bundle, below.
+This config also invents a third bundle, below.
 I'll talk about that when I get there.

-A lot of this is motivated by the gargantuan size of the libraries I'm using.
-The vendor bundle is approximately two megabytes, so reusing the vendor bundle between versions helps cut down on the number of times users have to download all of that code.
+A lot of this bundle structure is motivated by the gargantuan size of the libraries I'm using.
+The vendor bundle is approximately two megabytes in my real app, and includes not just React but a number of supporting libraries.
+Reusing the vendor bundle between versions helps cut down on the number of times users have to download all of that code.
 I need to address this, but being conscious of browser caching behaviours helps for now.

       resolve: {
         root: [
-          path.resolve("js"),
+          path.resolve("src"),
         ],

 Some project layout:

-* `PROJECT/js`: Javascript and Javascript-like source code.

-I kept it flat.
-A `src` or `src/main` prefix could be useful, but the value is limited and we're not tied to pre-existing practices, here.
+* `PROJECT/src`: Input files for Webpack compilation.
+We'll

+All inputs go into a single directory, to simplify Webpack file lookups.
+Separating inputs by type (`js`, `jsx`, `less`, etc) would be consistent with other tools, but makes operating Webpack much more complicated.

         // Automatically resolve JSX modules, like JS modules.
         extensions: ["", ".webpack.js", ".web.js", ".js", ".jsx"],